KVEO-TV: Valley Broadcasting/SouthWest MultiMedia ownership

 However, that sale failed to materialize.
 Instead, Valley Broadcasting purchased the station for $7.6 million in late 1984.
 The new ownership restored local news to KVEO in the form of NewsWatch 23 newscasts that began in April 1985.
 The anchor was Ron Oliveira, who had been working in the Austin market at KVUE; he left to become KVEO's assistant general manager because he wanted management experience en route to someday owning his own station.
-The newscasts were short-lived; facing poor ratings and a depressed economy, and apparently carrying a promise that discontinuing local news programming would not place its NBC affiliation in jeopardy, the last newscast aired in September 1986.
+Facing poor ratings and a depressed economy, and having been promised by the network that discontinuing local news programming would not place its NBC affiliation in jeopardy, the last newscast aired in September 1986.

-Oliveira's ambition to own a new television station eventually put the possibility of another change of ownership on the horizon.
-In 1986, Billy Goldberg—the majority owner of Valley Broadcasting, by then renamed SouthWest MultiMedia—and Oliveira were given an initial grant for a new television station on channel 54 in Austin, and Goldberg pledged to divest himself of KVEO prior to that station going on air.
+In 1986, Billy Goldberg—the majority owner of Valley Broadcasting, by then renamed SouthWest MultiMedia—and Oliveira were given an initial grant for a new television station on channel 54 in Austin; Goldberg had pledged to divest himself of KVEO prior to that station going on air.
 That station was eventually significantly delayed by appeals to the comparative hearing process, but Oliveira had already sold his house in Brownsville and returned to KVUE in Austin.

 ComCorp ownership

 In 1990, SouthWest MultiMedia sold its three television stations—KVEO, KWKT-TV in Waco, and KPEJ-TV in Odessa—for $30.4 million to Associated Broadcasters, Inc., a company owned by Thomas R. Galloway of Lafayette, Louisiana.
 While Galloway had previously owned interests in other stations, the transaction represented Associated's first television holdings alongside three Louisiana radio stations.
 Galloway's broadcast holdings were known as Communications Corporation of America (ComCorp) by the mid-1990s.

-Under ComCorp, the station settled down, though it eschewed local news and called itself "The Valley's Entertainment Leader".
+Under ComCorp, the station eschewed local news and called itself "The Valley's Entertainment Leader".
 After UPN first established a secondary affiliation with KRGV-TV, which only carried Star Trek: Voyager, the network's programming had moved to KVEO by 1997.
 In 1999, the station lost UPN to XHRIO-TV in Matamoros, Tamaulipas, when that station lost Telemundo.
-The station also began broadcasting in digital in June 2005, adding high-definition programming in February 2006.
+KVEO-TV also began broadcasting in digital in June 2005, adding high-definition programming in February 2006.

 KVEO's lack of local news did not change until October 1, 2007, when KVEO began producing evening newscasts again under the name NewsCenter 23.
-As a cost-cutting measure, however, ComCorp opted to discontinue the production of newscasts from Brownsville in January 2010.
+As a cost-cutting measure, ComCorp opted to discontinue the production of newscasts from Brownsville in January 2010.
 Instead, the news programs would be presented by on-air personalities of KTSM-TV, ComCorp's station in El Paso, with local reporters filing stories that were edited and prepared in El Paso.